Last updated: 2024-11-10 Sun 12:39

 winget install win32yank

-After this also mouse right click and copy/paste works as well as "*y yanking.
+After this also mouse right click menu with its copy/paste works, as will "*y-yanking in visual selection.

 }

-Both files are not supported at the same time, but I can "nest" init.vim config into init.lua, so write config with that.
+Both config files are not supported at the same time, but I can "nest" init.vim config into init.lua, so write config to init.lua with that option in mind.

 Here's a helpful lua-guide to get started.
 There's also kickstart.nvim which goes through the config.
-Here's vhyrro's video on undetstanding Neovim.
+Here's vhyrro's video on understanding Neovim.